 The card was the brainchild of Martin Prevel, a Canadian music professor who had an interest in the potential computers held in the field of music.
 He had previously developed a specialist 8-bit computer designed to help train the human ear, and even though that had been a relative failure, he decided to have another go with a sound expansion card instead.
 The key field he identified was cost: After the failure of the Pcjr, IBM themselves had also attempted to market a sound card – the Music Feature Card – which was built around the same Yamaha sound chip used by a number of contemporary arcade machines.
 Unfortunately for IBM, they had another flop on their hands: retailing for half the cost of a PC at $600, the feature card barely sold 10,000 units.

 Contacting Yamaha, Prevel stumbled on a fortunate happenstance: just as he was looking for a cheap soundchip to power his low-end expansion card, Yamaha had found themselves with a surplus of simplified FM sound chips after the cancellation of a Japanese government project.
 Though initially reluctant to export to Prevel, Yamaha eventually relented and the AdLib and music synthesizer card was born.
-Quickly utilised by Sierra Online (who were both enthusiastic early adopters and active resellers of PC sound hardware), other PC developers were quick to jump on the band wagon, eventually leading to AdLib becoming the cornerstone of DOS-based music.
+Though he initially found little traction in the industry, Prevel teamed up with a company called Topstar (one of the first gaming quality assurance outfits) who managed to get the cards into the hands of games developers.
+Initially utilised by Sierra Online, the card was rapidly supported by more and more developers and eventually became the cornerstone of DOS-based music.